 Photo: Boeing Photo

-Boeing is a founding member of the Sustainable Aviation Fuel Users Group, which works to reduce commercial aviation's greenhouse gas emissions.
-We are a founding member of Sustainable Aviation Fuels Northwest and belong to, and convened the initial meeting that led to the formation of, the Commercial Aviation Alternative Fuels Initiative, a broad-based industry coalition including commercial, noncommercial and military aviation.
-In addition, we sponsor and serve on the board of the Algal Biomass Organization, which focuses on creating commercial markets for algae-based fuels and greenhouse gas abatement, and we are a member of the Roundtable on Sustainable Biofuels, an international initiative bringing together industry, investors, environmental organizations and producers of biofuels feedstock.
+To promote the development of sustainable biofuels, Boeing is a founding member of the Sustainable Aviation Fuel Users Group devoted to reducing greenhouse gases emissions from commercial aviation.
+We also participate in the Commercial Aviation Alternative Fuels Initiative, a broad-based industry coalition that addresses fuel alternatives in commercial, noncommercial and military aviation.
+Boeing sponsors and serves on the board of the Algal Biomass Organization, focused on creating commercial markets for algae-based fuels and greenhouse gas abatement.
+We also are a member of the Roundtable on Sustainable Biofuels, an international initiative bringing together industry, investors, environmental organizations and producers of biofuel feedstocks.